breandan/breandan.github.io/_posts/2016-12-27-traveling-tales.md

 I decided it was a problem for another day, so we drove up to Belfast to see the Titanic Museum.
 Instead we ended up at the Titanic Exhibition Center, which was hosting a Snooker championship, so we watched tuxedo-clad gentlemen sink snooker balls on an oversize pool table.
 Then we went to the Titanic Museum across the street, which was very interesting.
 After wheeling Grannie halfway around Belfast, we returned to Dublin for our flight.

-We arrived at the airport early the next morning.
-Somehow made it through security all the way to US pre-clearance with our 200 kilograms of cast iron.
+We arrived at the airport early in the morning.
+Somehow made it through security and all the way to US pre-clearance with our 200 kilograms of cast iron.
 The Irish authorities were furious.
 Grannie convinced them not to arrest us all then and there (thank you, Grannie!), and even managed to get our stove parts back, but we had to check everything with special permission from the airline, US Customs, pilots, and a bunch of stern looking people at the gate.

 <figure>
 <img src="/images/woodstove.jpg"/>